snikket-im/snikket-android/README.md

 manage accounts and choose renew PGP announcement from the contextual menu.

 #### OMEMO is grayed out.
 What do I do?
+OMEMO is only available in 1:1 chats and private (members-only, non-anonymous) group chats.
+Encrypting public group chats makes little to no sense since anyone (including a hypothetical attacker) can join and a user couldn’t possibily verify all participants anyway.
+Furthermore for a lot of public group chat it is desirable to give new comers access to the full history.

+#### OMEMO doesn’t work.
+I get a 'Something went wrong' message in the 'Trust OMEMO Fingerprints' screen.
 OMEMO has two requirements: Your server and the server of your contact need to support PEP.
 Both of you can verify that individually by opening your account details and selecting ```Server info``` from the menu.
 The appearing table should list PEP as available.
-The second requirement is mutual presence subscription.
-You can verify that by opening the contact details and see if both check boxes *Send presence updates* and *Receive presence updates* are checked.
+The second requirement is that the initial sender needs to have access to the published key material.
+This can either be achieved by having mutual presence subscription (you can verify that by opening the contact details and see if both check boxes *Send presence updates* and *Receive presence updates* are checked) or by using a server that makes the public key material accessible to anyone.
+In the [Compliance Tester](https://compliance.conversations.im) this is indicated by the 'OMEMO' feature.
+Since it is very common that the first messages are exchanged *before* adding each other to the contact list it is desirable to use servers that have 'OMEMO support'.

-#### How does the encryption for conferences work?
+#### How does the encryption for group chats work?

-For conferences only OMEMO and OpenPGP are supported as encryption method..

 ##### OMEMO

 OMEMO encryption works only in private (members only) conferences that are non-anonymous.
+Non-anonymous (being able to discover the real JID of other participants) is a technical requirement to discover the key material.
+Members only is a sort of arbitrary requirement imposed by Conversations. (see 'OMEMO is grayed out')

 The server of all participants need to pass the OMEMO [Compliance Test](https://conversations.im/compliance/).
-In other words they either need to run version 18.01+ of ejabberd or have the `omemo_all_access` module installed on Prosody.
+In other words they either need to run Ejabberd 18.01+ or Prosody 0.11+.

+(Alternatively it would also work if all participants had each other in their contact list; But that rarely is the case in larger group chats.)

 The owner of a conference can make a public conference private by going into the conference details and hit the settings button (the one with the gears) and select both *private* and *members only*.

-If OMEMO is grayed out long pressing the lock icon will reveal some quick hints on why OMEMO is disabled.

 ##### OpenPGP